OUR HISTORY

 Through the years, First Methodist’s work has included providing worship and discipleship experiences beyond the High Street location, including helping begin other Lexington UM churches and supporting God’s work around the world.

-In 2012, we chose to become a multi-site church committed to multiple expressions, and we now have 3 worship communities: Downtown at 200 W. High St, Andover at 3801 Polo Club Blvd, and Offerings at 2060 Regency Road.
-Each community offers in-person and online worship as we continue to reach across streets and around the world.
+In 2012, we chose to become a multi-site church committed to multiple expressions, and we now have 3 worship communities: Downtown at 200 W. High St, Andover at 3801 Polo Club Blvd, and Offerings at 200 W. High St. Each community offers in-person and online worship as we continue to reach across streets and around the world.

 We are a church that makes disciples and also that develops church leaders.
 Five ministers who served the First Church pulpit became bishops (including the first woman elected bishop from Kentucky), and one of our members was elected to the United Methodist Judicial Council.
 Many lay members have served in leadership positions across the United Methodist Church.
-In 2016, we established the First Church Fellowship, a multi-year program to provide work experience and mentoring to students at Asbury Theological Seminary.
-For our laity, we have designed our Discipleship Intensive program, a high-commitment, two-year study covering Biblical narrative, Christian theology, and ministry in the Methodist tradition.
+From 2016-2024, the First Church Fellowship provided a multi-year progam offering work experience and mentoring to students at Asbury Theological Seminary.
+For our laity, we have designed Discipleship by the Numbers, a biblical and theological model for discipleship.

 Now well into its third century, First United Methodist Church continues its mission to invite, equip and deploy faithful followers of Jesus Christ across the street and around the world.